mskcc/REdiscoverTE/README.md

 <!-- If you use msk/rediscoverte for your analysis, please cite it using the following doi: [10.5281/zenodo.XXXXXX](https://doi.org/10.5281/zenodo.XXXXXX) -->

 <!-- TODO nf-core: Add bibliography of tools and data used in your pipeline -->

+> Kong, Y., Rose, C.M., Cass, A.A. et al. Transposable element expression in tumors is associated with immune infiltration and increased antigenicity.
+Nat Commun 10, 5228 (2019). https://doi.org/10.1038/s41467-019-13035-2

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.